Joan-DEVELOPER/Learning_Flutter/README.md

-# BottomBarButton
+# Provider Exercice
-Welcome to my first personal Flutter app.
-The main objective of this application, is to understand and test with each type of Flutter button.
-To run the project, use the following command:
+Welcome to this Flutter development exercice.
+The main objective of this one, is to provide a logical activiti related to Flutter Provider, which sets the app name and alown you to update it.

-` flutter run `

-This will create a debug sessión, check if the app works without issues and launch it on the choosen platform.
-During the flutter debug, it will pop up a window, asking which system should be use.
-Select the one that fits your needs.
+Once installed, run the command `flutter run` to starts de application and choose the device where you want to use.